 Ensuring Your Message Is Delivered Appropriately

-Each year in late April and early May the percussion and color guard communities are given a chance to submit proposals to their respective Advisory Boards to modify, amend, or improve any aspect of the activity they think might need some attention.
-While anyone is welcome to submit a proposal, there are certainly some guidelines to which one should adhere to make sure you message is well received and understood by the PAB and CAB.
+Each year in late April and early May the percussion, winds, and color guard communities are given a chance to submit proposals to their respective Advisory Boards to modify, amend, or improve any aspect of the activity they think might need some attention.
+While anyone is welcome to submit a proposal, there are certainly some guidelines to which one should adhere to make sure your message is well received and understood by the PAB, WAB, and CAB.